 Microwave cooking has never been more of a time-saver than it will be once you check out this list of microwave hacks.
-Save time and some serious hassle with these genius techniques from microwave rice to dried herbs and more.
+Save time, and some serious hassle, with these genius techniques–from microwavable rice, to dried herbs, and more.

-Thanks to the trusty microwave ovens, cooking has become easier and faster.
-But if you only use this kitchen appliance to reheat leftovers, you are seriously missing out on all that it can do.
+Thanks to the trusty microwave oven, cooking has become easier and faster.
+If you only use this kitchen appliance to reheat leftovers, you are seriously missing out on all that it can do.

-Your microwave can do SO much more than simply warm-up or cooking food.
-You can ALSO perform some pretty cool microwave tricks that will cut down your time in the kitchen and make your job easier in more ways than one.
+Your microwave can do SO much more than simply warm-up/ cook food.
+You can ALSO perform some pretty cool microwave tricks that will cut your kitchen time in half, and make your job easier, in more ways than one.

 Related Post: 20 Things You Didn’t Know You Could Cook In the Microwave